-- 64. The FY13 Warranty Sign On Liability Representations and the FY14 Warranty Sign On Liability Representations (together, the Warranty Sign on Liability Representations) constituted conduct by Deloitte: - (a) in trade or commerce within the meaning of section s 18 of the ACL; and/or - (b) in relation to a financial product or a financial service within the meaning of section section 1041H of the CA; and/or - (c) in trade or commerce, in relation to financial services, within the meaning of section section 12DA of the ASIC Act. - 65.
-Further or in the alternative, the representations pleaded in paragraphs 59A(c) and 63(b) above were was a representations by Deloitte: - (a) in connection with the supply of services, that those services were of a particular standard, quality, value or grade, within the meaning of section s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, within the meaning of section s 12DB(1)(a) of the ASIC Act.
+- 64. The FY13 Warranty Sign On Liability Representations and the FY14 Warranty Sign On Liability Representations (together, the Warranty Sign on Liability Representations) constituted conduct by Deloitte: - (a) in trade or commerce within the meaning of s 18 of the ACL; and/or - (b) in relation to a financial product or a financial service within the meaning of s 1041H of the CA; and/or - (c) in trade or commerce, in relation to financial services, within the meaning of s 12DA of the ASIC Act. - 65.
+Further or in the alternative, the representations pleaded in paragraphs 59A(c) and 63(b) above were representations by Deloitte: - (a) in connection with the supply of services, that those services were of a particular standard, quality, value or grade, within the meaning of s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, within the meaning of s 12DB(1)(a) of the ASIC Act.